potassco/clinguin/docs/clinguin/backends/ClingraphBackend.rst

 +++++++++++++++++

-Can be used as `OPERATION` in the actions of the :ref:`ui-state` Also includes all public operations from the :ref:`ClingoBackend`.
+Can be used as `OPERATION` in the actions of the :ref:`ui-state` Also includes all public operations from the :ref:`ClingoMultishotBackend`.

 .. autoclass:: ClingraphBackend
     :members: